CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/01-intro.md

 sidebar_position: 1
 ---

-# Anatomy of A Smart Contract
+# Anatomy of a Smart Contract

 A smart contract can be considered an instance of a singleton object whose internal state is persisted on the blockchain.
 Users can trigger state changes through sending it JSON messages, and users can also query its state through